 However, what is particularly interesting in the following analysis of the physics of bungee jumping is that the jumper experiences a downward acceleration that exceeds free-fall acceleration due to gravity.
 This takes place in the initial part of the fall while the bungee cord is slack (i.e. not stretched).
-The physics of bungee jumping taking place here will be examined next
+The physics taking place here will be examined next.

 .
 The bungee cord is represented by two lengths of rope, each with length L

 /2, with a bend at the bottom of radius R

 .
 The left side of the bungee cord is attached to a fixed support.
 The mass of the bungee cord is m